CrossyChainsaw/Portfolio/README.md

 ENTRYPOINT ["dotnet", "GameStatisticsService.dll"]
 ```
 I got the same error.
-That made me realize, I wasnt updating my local docker images. everything kept getting pushed to dockerhub, but if I ran them locally I kept running the 4 line dockerfile.
-Once i realized that everything was pretty easy to setup.
-Just look up for dockerfiles, copy paste, and everything runs in a compose file.
+That made me realize, I wasn’t updating my local docker images. everything kept getting pushed to docker hub, but if I ran them locally I kept running the 4 line docker file.
+Once I realized that everything was pretty easy to setup.
+Just look up for docker files, copy paste, and everything runs in a compose file.

 *Evidence of everything running*